You have certainly asked yourself:

 - Significantly increases muscle elasticity and allows higher-intensity training.

-- Muscles and tendons become more flexible that makes stretching muscles and tendons easier and more effective.
+- Muscles and tendons become more flexible which makes stretching muscles and tendons easier and more effective.

 - A rise in enzymes and metabolic activity improves the effectiveness of muscle contractions.

-Running drills can be done regardless of your location since you do not require any additional equipment, nor do you have to pay an expensive gym membership.
+Running drills can be done regardless of your location since you do not require any additional equipment, nor do you have to pay for an expensive gym membership.

 To have a better focus on proper execution of the drills, do them when you are rested, before the main part of your training or race, or after an easy training.
 If you are not doing running drills properly, you will ruin your running technique and increase the risk of injury.

 Simpler running drills

 Hi, I’m Matea!
 I’m an Olympic Marathon Runner, founder, and writer behind OLYRUN.com.
 On this site, I provide help in the form of my knowledge and experience to all who love running and active living.
 Read more…